JoseDRamirezM/InfoSec/Web Security Academy/Authentication/Vulnerabilities/labs/multi-factor authentication/2FA bypass using a brute-force attack/2FA bypass using a brute-force attack.md

 ## Session handling

-The nature of the application forces the attack to send login request before any attempt on the 2FA code.
+The nature of the application forces the attack to send a login request before any attempt on the 2FA code.
 Otherwise the requests will be rejected based on a CSRF token policy.
 For handling that (sessions) define a Macro in Burp Suite as follows:

 Go to
 - Project Options -> Sessions